brc-dd/animated-tailwindcss/README.md

   Although the former are still present for backward compatibility, they may be removed from future versions.

-- Also remove experimental options that you might be earlier passing to `withAnimations` wrapper.
+- Also, remove any experimental options that you might earlier be passing to `withAnimations` wrapper.
 Those features are now covered by semantic versioning and can be considered stable.

 ---